 Visiting the New UM Museum of Natural History – Activity Review

 The University of Michigan Museum of Natural History re-opened in their new building on April 14, 2019.
 Most of the museum is open now.
-The rest of the museum opens in November 2019.
+The rest of the museum opened on November 10, 2019.

 UM Museum of Natural History Current Exhibits